Using DHEAS as a Biomarker of Aging in Women

 What are DHEA supplements and should you take them?

 DHEA supplements are readily available, particularly in the United States.
-Unfortunately, the quality of these supplements is not well standardized, meaning that the ingredients listed in the supplement may differ from its actual contents.
+Unfortunately, the quality of these supplements is not well standardized, meaning that the ingredients listed in the supplement may differ from their actual contents.

-Many studies have investigated the effects of increasing DHEAS levels by taking DHEA supplements from external sources (in other words, from sources that are outside of your body’s natural means of producing more DHEAS), but when taken together, the data that is currently available does not show that DHEA supplements are an effective way to improve your health and wellbeing.
+Many studies have investigated the effects of increasing DHEAS levels by taking DHEA supplements from external sources (in other words, from sources that are outside of your body’s natural means of producing more DHEAS).
+Still, when taken together, the data that is currently available does not show that DHEA supplements are an effective way to improve your health and wellbeing.
 Plus, most of these studies take place for less than a year—too short in duration to investigate the long-term impacts of these supplements.

 Know your DHEAS!

-DHEAS is an essential precursor of important sex steroid hormones, particularly for women, that naturally declines with age.
+DHEAS is an essential precursor of important sex steroid hormones, particularly for women, that naturally decline with age.
 Having DHEAS levels outside of the optimal range for your age is associated with a variety of chronic conditions that can be prevented by making simple changes to your exercise routine and diet.